- About

 • Is optimistic and demonstrates a positive, energizing demeanor.

-• Openly admits and learn from their mistakes.
+• Openly admits to and learns from their mistakes.

 • Continually learns and strives to improve their performance.